Gildencroft Quaker Cemetery, Norwich

-The Gildencroft Quaker Cemetery is a historic cemetery in Chatham Street, Norwich, Norfolk, England, where many of the city's Quakers, including the writer Amelia Opie, were buried.
-Many members of the Gurney family, which founded Gurney's Bank, and who had a major influence on the development of Norwich, are also buried here.
+The Gildencroft Quaker Cemetery is a historic cemetery in Chatham Street, Norwich, Norfolk, England, where many of the city's Quakers were buried.

-As of 2009 access to the cemetery is limited to regular business hours.
+In March 1670, the Norwich Quaker Society of Friends bought an acre of land at Gildencroft for use as a burial ground, paying £72.
+Access was via a rented strip of land The cemetery was closed for burials in 1854, but remains open for visiting.